Azure/azure-powershell/src/EventHub/EventHub/help/Add-AzEventHubIPRule.md

 # Add-AzEventHubIPRule

 ## SYNOPSIS
-Add a single IPrule to the NetworkRuleSet of the given Namespace
+Add a single IP rule to the NetworkRuleSet of the given Namespace

 ## SYNTAX